-Course Name: Internship-II Course Code: LLB-252 Class: LLB 2nd year based on that.
+Course Name: Internship-II Course Code: BL-252 Class: LLB 2nd year Semester: IV Credit: 1 Objective : Students are made to undergo mandatory one month internship and prepare a report based on that.
 The evaluation is done on the basis of Internship report and Viva.